Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 **Alpha of the Brood-With-Steel-Teeth**

-Twenty of its very best brood-lessers---chosen specifically for the dangerous task of boarding a Deathworlder vessel---were dead, none of them sending more than a flash of confusion and pain.
+Twenty of its very best brood-lessers - chosen specifically for the dangerous task of boarding a Deathworlder vessel - were dead, none of them sending more than a flash of confusion and pain.
 Most sent nothing at all.

 The Hunters were being *hunted*.
 Sickening!

 Still.
 That was a state of affairs which would not continue.
-The initial confusion was over---the last crew of this freighter were barricaded and under siege, all of them only one open breach and one nervejam grenade away from being meat in the maw.
+The initial confusion was over - the last crew of this freighter were barricaded and under siege, all of them only one open breach and one nervejam grenade away from being meat in the maw.

 It focused its attention on this other force, calling every one of its Brood to its own location, watchfully covering every entrance, anticipating the assault.

 It never came.

-The Alpha was still pondering this delay---the aggressors did not have unlimited time before the battle outside turned against their ship---when its nostrils caught a hint of a scent.
+The Alpha was still pondering this delay - the aggressors did not have unlimited time before the battle outside turned against their ship - when its nostrils caught a hint of a scent.

 The aroma was...delicious.
 The olfactory equivalent of the ecstasy which was a taste of human flesh.